lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/car_detection_tutorial/step_2/Readme.md

 ## Header Files

-1. The first set of new header files to include are necessary to enable the Inference Engine so that we can load models and use them to analyze the images.
+1. The first set of header files to include are necessary to enable the Inference Engine so that models can be loaded and then run.

 ```cpp
 #include <inference_engine.hpp>
 ```

-2. There are three more headers that for using the vehicle detection model and the data it gives us.
+2. There are three more headers that for using the vehicle detection model and the data it gives.

 ```cpp
 #include "car_detection.hpp"